 The first is real-time link scanning.

 Unlike humans, link scanners aren’t fooled by see-through links and graphical elements.

 Link Scanner – All they see is the underlying HTML, and there’s no way to hide that from link scanning.

 When a user attempts to wipe away the hair thereby clicking on the malicious link, the link scanner intervenes to check both the link itself and the web page being linked to.

 That leads to the second technology required: cloud-based.

 A cloud-based email protection solution is required for two reasons.
 First, it must be cloud-based to be able to sit between the email client (on the user’s phone) and the malicious website.
 That gives it a chance to check the website before directing the client there.

 The other advantage of cloud-based email protection is that it works seamlessly for all devices, including mobile phones.
-Since this attack is primarily targeted at mobile devices, only a solution that can accommodate them will provide the necessary protection.
+Since this attack is primarily targeted at mobile devices, only a solution that can accommodate them will provide necessary phishing protection.

 Phishing attacks are getting extremely sophisticated.
 More and more they’re going after mobile devices.
 If you’re a small business, on a limited budget, but you’d still like to be protected from advanced phishing techniques like these, there’s good news.
 You can now get advanced phishing technology at prices that fit your budget.

 PhishProtection is an anti phishing solution that can help protect your small or mid-size business from phishing attacks.